Sheelu-pati/PW-demo/README.md

 # PW-demo
-This is the demo class of Git &amp; Github
+This is the demo class of Git &amp; Github.